Hypergraph $p$-Laplacians and Scale Spaces: Scale spaces based on hypergraph -Laplacians

-The corresponding stationary solution is not necessarily constant.
-Then, we aim at solving the $p$-Laplace equation on the complementary vertex set $\mathring{\mathcal{V}} := \mathcal{V} \setminus \partial\mathcal{V}$ of the hypergraph.
+Then, we aim at solving the $p$-Laplace equation on the complementary vertex set $\mathring{\mathcal{V}} := \mathcal{V} \setminus \partial\mathcal{V}$ of the oriented hypergraph.
 Instead of solving \eqref{eq:pde_boundary} directly, we solve the hyperbolic PDE model \eqref{eq:pde_initial} on the vertex set $\mathring{\mathcal{V}}$, while keeping the vertex function $f \in \mathcal{H}(\mathcal{V})$ fixed on the boundary set $\partial \mathcal{V}$.
 The reason for this approach is that any stationary solution of \eqref{eq:pde_initial} on $\mathring{\mathcal{V}}$ with fixed boundary values is also a solution to the $p$-Laplace equation in \eqref{eq:pde_boundary}.
-To solve the two proposed PDE models discussed above we numerically have to solve the initial value problem in \eqref{eq:pde_initial}.
+To solve the two proposed PDE models discussed above, we numerically have to solve the initial value problem in \eqref{eq:pde_initial}.
 For this sake we employ a forward-Euler time discretization with fixed time step size $\tau > 0$ and use the renormalized variable $g$ to observe convergence to a nontrivial eigenfunction.
 This leads to the following explicit iteration scheme: